-We also manage the use of groundwater by private licensees in other ways.
-This includes working with local governments, urban developers and other licensees that use large volumes, to improve water use efficiency, reduce demand for groundwater, assess water needs for future public open space and assess water supply options.
+It also manages the use of groundwater by private licensees in other ways.
+This includes working with local governments, urban developers and other licensees that use large volumes, to improve water use efficiency, reduce demand for groundwater, assess water needs for future public open space and evaluate alternative water supply options.

-The Rights in Water and Irrigation Amendment Regulations, which came in to effect in 2018, outline a staggered program to have meters fitted to all bores with a licenced entitlement greater than 10 000 kL by the end of 2020.
+The Rights in Water and Irrigation Amendment Regulations, which came in to effect in 2018, outline a staggered program to have meters fitted to all bores with a licensed entitlement greater than 10 000 kL by the end of 2020.
 Licence holders will be required to adhere to their licence conditions and provide metered information to the department.
+This initiative denotes a significant shift from previous requirements, where the threshold for metering was an entitlement of 500 000 kl/yr or greater.